 Scientific studies show that giving proper probiotics to dogs can help maintain a healthy balance of gut bacteria and support optimal gut barrier function.

-A specially formulated spore probiotic supplement for dogs demonstrated exciting results when it was clinically studied in dogs experiencing diarrhea and vomiting.
+In fact, a specially formulated spore probiotic supplement for dogs demonstrated exciting results when it was clinically studied in dogs experiencing diarrhea and vomiting.
 Researchers tested a dog-focused supplement containing two probiotic strains: Bacillus subtilis and Pediococcus acidilactici.
 They gave the supplement to 11 dogs – some healthy, some with GI distress – for 30 days… with stunning results:

-- GI issues were greatly reduced or disappeared entirely
+- GI issues were addressed

-- Leaky gut markers dramatically decreased
+- Leaky gut markers dramatically fell

 - Flatulence was reduced in healthy dogs

-- No healthy dogs experienced adverse symptoms
+- No healthy dogs experienced adverse reactions